danjulio/lepton/ESP32/tCam-Mini/readme.md

 #### Streaming (and a performance note)
 Streaming is a slightly special case for the command interface.
 Responses are only generated after receiving the associated get command.
 However the image response is generated repeatedly by the camera after streaming has been enabled at the rate, and for the number of times, specified in the set\_stream\_on command.

-While the task that services the Lepton is capable of getting the maximum 8.7 fps frame-rate out of the sensor, the task generating the image response and sending it through the ESP32's network and Wifi stacks can't quite keep up.
+While the task that services the Lepton is capable of getting the maximum 8.7 fps frame-rate out of the sensor, the task generating the image response and sending it through the ESP32's network and Wifi stacks may not always keep up.
 It appears that the time required to send the data over the ESP32's Wifi interface varies depending on a several factors including the ESP32 antenna.
 I get better performance using an ESP32 module with an external antenna than with the built-in PCB antenna.

 Typical streaming rates vary from about 5-8 fps.
 The fps display on the companion application will dip every time the Lepton performs a FFC because it is averaging over several seconds and the camera stops sending images during the FFC (about 1.5 seconds).